Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 ## Changing the value

-The default is numeric, but we can also assign other values to the Enum.
+The default is numeric, but we can assign other values to the Enum.

 We can choose between: